aaaidan/DisplayGenerator/README.md

 <a href="https://aaaidan.github.io/DisplayGenerator/public/"><img src="images/screen-editor.png" alt="Main screen" width="450" /></a>

 At the top is a zoomed display on the left and 1:1 display on the right.
+Use tools to add and edit drawing objects.
+As you edit the canvas, the app immediately updates the output code at the bottom of the page.
+You can use this code into your arduino project.

+Your work is automatically saved.
+Reloading your browser will not destroy your work.

 The Display Type popup allows you to choose a different display type.
 It's currently limited to standard SSD1306 monochrome displays.

-The list is populated by simple drawing objects, like text and rectangles.

-As you edit the canvas, the app immediately updates the output code.

-Save Layout and Load Layout can be used to save your design so you can load it later and continue to edit it.

 ## Shortcuts and tricks